sgmurphy/wordpress-plugins/suretriggers/readme.txt

 = Is SureTriggers a cloud-based platform or is it a WordPress plugin? =

-SureTriggers is a cloud platform that also offers a WordPress plugin.
+SureTriggers is a cloud based automation platform that also offers a WordPress plugin.
 This plugin serves as a bridge between your WordPress website and the platform.
 All the heavy lifting necessary for automations is done on the cloud platform, which keeps your website lean, fast and reliable.

 = Some of my apps are not yet integrated.
 Can I submit a request? =